Our legal framework

 ARTICLE 23.
 SPECIAL CONDITIONS FOR THE HOSTING SERVICE

 SpatioData will use reasonable means to provide the Customer with the hosting with professionalism and diligence.
 Unless otherwise stipulated, SpatioData’s obligations are obligations of means.
-The servers

 In the event that the hosting ends for any reason, SpatioData will make every effort to facilitate the transition of systems, data and services to the Customer or to another provider selected by the Customer, in order to avoid as much as possible interruptions or degradation of services.
 In order to do so :